traceannwhite/Flexbox-Example/flexbox-theknot.md

 }
 ```

+This property is a combination of `flex-grow`, `flex-shrink`, `flex-basis`.
+By default the elements will only expand to fit their content, hence the grow.  `Flex-basis` provides a way to define a starting width for the elements before any available free space is divided up.

 <img src="https://i.imgur.com/4dr734f.png" width=500/>

-It almost seems like were back to the original layout.
-If we include flex-grow and flex-basis we can get closer to the design.
+If we include `flex-shrink` and `flex-basis` we can get closer to the design.

 ```css
 li.ItemContainer {